Curriculum

 Most recently: University College London, University of Warwick, University of Edinburgh, Melbourne University, Imperial College, Nayang Technological University, Sydney University, University of New South Wales, Michigan State University, University of Birmingham, University of Nottingham.

-Wellington College international student graduates are often awarded prestigious university scholarships
+Wellington College international student graduates are often awarded prestigious university scholarships.

 Wellington College Schooling

 We provide a range of subjects and study options for students.
-So, whether you want to be an actor or an engineer, we can support you to get what you need to achieve academic and career pathway goals.
+So, whether you want to be an actor or an engineer, we can support you to get what you need to achieve your academic and career pathway goals.

 Being flexible with the level of study means all of our students are challenged at the appropriate level.

-Learning English
+Learning the English Language

-There are four separate programmes within the English Language Department:
+There are four courses English Language Department:

 • English Language: Years 9 and 10